A Survey on Deep Learning Event Extraction: Approaches and Applications

 By controlling the different weight information of each part of the sentence, the attention mechanism makes the model pay attention to the important feature information of the sentence while ignoring other unimportant feature information, and rationally allocate resources to extract more accurate results.
 At the same time, the attention mechanism itself can be used as a kind of alignment, explaining the alignment between input and output in the end-to-end model, to make the model more interpretable.

 Some researchers also use a hierarchical attention mechanism to conduct the global aggregation of information.
-In jointly multiple event extraction (JMEE) \cite{DBLP:conf/emnlp/LiuLH18}, as shown in Fig. \ref{figure5}.
-It is composed of four modules: word representation, syntactic graph convolution network, self-attention trigger classification, and argument classification modules.
+The jointly multiple event extraction (JMEE) \cite{DBLP:conf/emnlp/LiuLH18} composes of four modules: word representation, syntactic graph convolution network, self-attention trigger classification, and argument classification modules.
 The information flow is enhanced by introducing a syntax shortcut arc.
 The graph convolution network based on attention is used to jointly model the graph information to extract multiple event triggers and arguments.
 Furthermore, it optimizes a biased loss function when jointly extract event triggers and arguments to settle the dataset imbalances.